sigedu-org/website/_pages/archive.md

 toc_icon: "cog"
 ---

+**July 9, 2020**.
+We have posted some [useful notes](/bea/2020#attending-virtually) for the new virtual workshop format.
+Note that this is the first ever virtual BEA, so please bear with us if things don't work as expected!
+{: .notice}

 **June 12, 2020**.
 The [schedule](/bea/2020#schedule) for the first ever virtual BEA 2020 is up!
-All authors should already have received instructions to pre-record their talks. {: .notice}
+All authors should already have received instructions to pre-record their talks.
+{: .notice}

 **June 9, 2020**.
 The 1st shared task on Automatic Prerequisite Learning (PRELEARN) will be held in Bologna, Italia (November 30th-December 3rd  2020).
 See [this blog post](/blog/guest/PRELEARN-shared-task/) for further information about PRELEARN call for participation!
 {: .notice}